 Black Friday has unfortunately become one of the most targeted sales seasons by cyber criminals.
 The U.S. Cybersecurity and Infrastructure Security Agency (CISA) has published a “current activity” statement encouraging internet users to remain vigilant.
 Additionally, according to our research, one out of four shoppers have bought a fake on Black Friday, and 13% of consumers aren’t sure if they have purchased a fake item in the past.

 Whether or not the products consumers have purchased are real, the quality and shopping experience has a strong impact on consumers’ opinion of a brand.
 When asked how they would react if they found fakes of a popular brand, 52.3% of consumers say they will ask for refund, while many others will write a negative review(48.7%) and complain to the original brand(42.6%).
 The harsh reality is that in times of ecommerce boost, having a bad brand reputation might turn many potential customers away.

 When speaking of who should be held accountable for fake products online, 45% of consumers say that platforms should take down the fake listings, while 25% of them think removing counterfeits should be the brand’s responsibility.
 Though it’s technically neither the platforms nor the brands’ fault that bad actors exist, it will eventually affect negatively both parties alike.

 At Red Points, we always stay on top of the latest industry trends in order to help brands identify business opportunities.
 For the third consecutive year, we have conducted market research on Black Friday, and the scale of counterfeits online.
 Unfortunately, counterfeits’ impact on brands’ revenue and reputation has shown no sign of slowing down – quite the opposite.
 Nonetheless, despite how challenging 2020 has been so far for many businesses, it is in brands’ hands to take action and protect their consumers and sales.
 Staying vigilant both before and after the holiday season and consumer education are key components to fight against counterfeits online.
-Red Points offers free brand audits to support your business at scale, and provide customized brand protection solutions to tackle the problems at the source.
+Red Points offers an anti-counterfeit software to support your business at scale, and provide customized brand protection solutions to tackle the problems at the source.